HeroesToolChest/Heroes.Element/README.md

 IDictionary<TalentTier, IList<Talent>> talents = heroData.Talents;
 ```

-Or if the data file's `localizedText` property is set to `Extracted`, a gamestrings file may be loaded in.
+Or if the data file's `meta.localizedText` property is set to `Extracted`, a gamestrings file may be loaded in.
 ```C#
 using FileStream dataFile = File.OpenRead("herodata_97039_enus.json");
 using FileStream gamestringsFile = File.OpenRead("gamestrings_97039_eses.json");